 Of course we’d love for you to attend one of our awesome talks at the conference, or just pull us aside for a one on one chat in the hallways or our booth.
 Can’t make the conference?
 Don’t worry, you can join us at a meetup graciously hosted by AOL.

-With the scheduled Monday release on of the Spring Data projects there will be a lot of buzz around the topic of “NOSQL for Spring Developers” which we will naturally participate in.
-So if you have any questions regarding NOSQL solutions in an enterprise Java context feel free to come along to our booth or stalk us.
-At the booth we’ll also draw the usual iPad and have awesome swag and material to hand out on a first-come first-serve basis.
+With the scheduled Monday release of the Spring Data projects there will be a lot of buzz around the topic of “NOSQL for Spring Developers” which we will naturally participate in.
+So if you have any questions regarding NOSQL solutions in an enterprise Java context, feel free to come along to our booth or stalk us.
+At the booth we’ll also draw the usual iPad and have awesome swag to hand out on a first-come first-serve basis.